CACTUS-Colloquium/CACTUS-Colloquium.github.io/index.md

     * Privacy nutrition labels on the Apple iOS app store
   * Omer Akgul -- University of Maryland, College Park
     * Measuring the Impact of VPN Ads on YouTube
-  * WIP 6
+  * Haojian Jin -- Human-Computer Interaction Institute, Carnegie Mellon University
+    * Mitigating Data Overaccess by Apps through Modular Privacy Flows

 * 11:45AM-12:00PM : Birds of a Feather Brainstorming
   * Come up with 3-to-4 topics we can break out and brainstorm about

 * 12:00PM-1:00PM : Lunch

 * 1:00PM-1:30 : Work in Progress (WiP) Talks (3 minute presentations, 2 minute Q/A)
   * Florian Farke --  Ruhr University Bochum
     * What People Think Google Learns From Their Activities - Reporting from the Study Development
-  * WIP 8
+  * Sunyup Park -- University of Maryland, College Park
+    * Shared Mental Models in Smart Homes
   * WIP 9
   * WIP 10
   * WIP 11